What is GDPR, when is it coming, and what steps should you take to comply?

 “An initial reading suggests that being able to show appropriate security measures prior to an incident may reduce the financial impact of that event.
 That’s a business case for increasing security investment that you can take straight to the board.”

-Also, if you are interested in learning more about preparing for the General Data Protection Regulation, you can read more here.
+If you are interested in learning more about preparing for the General Data Protection Regulation, click here.